What is Propolis?

 Propolis is also used to seal and protect the hive from outside elements such as wind and rain, and from intruders.
 This is where Propolis got its name.

-The word Propolis originates from two Greek words, ‘pro’ which means before and ‘polis’ which means city or ‘defense before the city.’
+The word Propolis originates from two Greek words, ‘pro’ which means before and ‘polis’ which means city or ‘defence before the city.’

 Why Use Propolis?